laurencmendoza/felix-says/README.md

 # Felix Says (Simon)

 'Felix Says' is a game based on the classic memory game 'Simon'.
-In 'Simon', players see a circle divided into four colored buttons- red, blue, yellow, and green.
+In 'Simon', players see a circle divided into four colored buttons- red, green, yellow, and blue.
 The colored buttons light up in a sequence, and the player is expected to repeat the sequence by pressing the correct buttons in the correct order.
-If the player repeats the sequence correctly, 'Simon' will add one to the sequence.
+If the player repeats the sequence correctly, 'Simon' will play the sequence again, with one new random value added to the end.
 The game ends once the player fails to repeat the sequence correctly.
 'Felix Says' features Felix the black cat, who meows the sequence for the player to repeat on their own 'Simon' game look-alike.

 ## Gameplay - Screenshots